Nikagagua/Odoo11_Instalation_Guide_on_macOS_Sonoma/README.md

 # Odoo 11 Installation Guide on macOS M1

-This guide provides step-by-step instructions for configuring Odoo 11 on macOS M1, installing the necessary requirements, and resolving frontend compilation errors.
+This guide provides step-by-step instructions for configuring Odoo 11 on macOS Sonoma, installing the necessary requirements, and resolving frontend compilation errors.

 ## Prerequisites